ttlock/iOS_TTLock_Demo_Deprecated/README.md

 pod install

 Manually
-<br>1.Drag the TTLock.framework into your project.
-<br>2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the framework above.
-<br>3.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .

-# TTLockDFU.framework

-## Minimum iOS Target:
-   iOS 8.0

-## Minimum Xcode Version:
-   Xcode 8.3.3
-## Installation

-First, add the following line to your Podfile:

-pod 'TTLockDFU'

-Second, install TTLockDFU into your project:

-pod install

-Manually
-<br>1.Drag the TTLockDFU.framework ,TTLock.framework and DFUDependence.framework into your project.
+1.Drag the TTLock.framework and DFUDependence.framework into your project.
-<br>2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the three frameworks above.
+2.Find the target settings in this application, then find 'General' -> 'Embedded Binaries', add the two frameworks above.
-<br>3.Find Targets->Build Settings ->Always Embed Swift Standard Libraries ,then set 'YES'.
+3.Find Targets->Build Settings ->Always Embed Swift Standard Libraries ,then set 'YES'.
-<br>4.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .
+4.Find Targets->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .

 ## Introduction

-### TTLock.framework
+### TTLockLock
-TTLock has been designed to communicate with devices by mobile phone bluetooth.
+TTLockLock has been designed to communicate with devices by mobile phone bluetooth.

+### TTLockGateway
 TTLockGateway has been designed to make it easy to  communicate with  Wi-Fi module.

-### TTLockDFU.framework (Device Firmware Upgrade)
+### TTLockDFU (Device Firmware Upgrade)
 TTLockDFU has been designed to make it easy to upgrade devices into your application by mobile phone bluetooth.

 ## Usage

-### TTLock Usage
+### TTLockLock Usage

 1.Import header file :
 ```objective-c